Gurrt/software-process/assignment-2/cmmi.md

 The purpose of Risk Management (RSKM) is to identify potential problems before they occur so that risk-handling activities can be planned and invoked as needed across the life of the product or project to mitigate adverse impacts on achieving objectives.

+#### Technical Solution

+The purpose of Technical Solution (TS) is to select design and implement solutions to requirements.
+Solutions, designs, and implementations encompass products, product components, and product related lifecycle processes either singly or in combination as appropriate.

 #### Validation

 The purpose of Validation (VAL) is to demonstrate that a product or product component fulfills its intended use when placed in its intended environment.